 Know Your Goals

 First of all, start by making a plan listing what you would like to achieve by going back to school.
 You could go back to school for a business management degree to help you manage your business better, or maybe your goal could be to take some classes in communication to become a better employer and entrepreneur.
 Know your goals and identify how going back to school will help you in achieving them.
+In the past, GMAT posed an additional obstacle when trying to get a college education; but now there are online mba programs no gmat required, and they will prepare you for handling businesses with a diverse skill set and global expertise.
 Make a list of all courses that will be helpful in reaching your business goals.

 Plan Your Finances

 After listing the courses, look at the pricing for each and come up with a plan on how you are going to pay for each one of them.
 If your business is new and you don’t have much saved up, consider setting up a savings account specifically for college and other short courses.
 Make a commitment to set some money aside every month until you have enough to pay for your degree.
 However, don’t set aside too much that you are not left with enough to run your business well.

 To avoid procrastination, set a timeline for each course you intend to take.
 Without a set start and finish time, it is easy to postpone and end up not taking any course at all.
 In addition to the time, know which college or training institution you will be attending.
 Go to their specific website and check whether they have set deadlines for applications.
 For some courses, you will have to make an application a few months in advance.
 Thus, you should check this to avoid missing the intake that is within your set timeline.